 - Taste changes

 - Sleep problems

-Weight loss pills available in stores or online may contain a mixture of herbs, chemicals, and other undisclosed ingredients.
+Weight loss pills available in stores or online may contain a mixture of herbs, chemicals, and other undisclosed ingredients that can affect different body functions, including metabolism.
 FDA has found weight loss supplements tainted with controlled prescription drugs, such as sibutramine (appetite suppressant that has been withdrawn due to heart issues), fluoxetine (antidepressant), and triamterene (diuretic).
 Many of these products are available under the name of natural dietary supplements for weight management and may have adverse effects such as (1):

 - Heart problems

 The following precautions should be kept in mind by teens and their parents before and during the use of teen weight loss pills (5).

 - Never take weight loss medicines without getting a doctor’s prescription.